pekrau/adhoc/README.md

 controlled by the team memberships of a user account.

 Contact the administrator if you wish to make additional databases available, or if your memberships should be changed.
+Instructions for the administrator are available below.

 ### Usage